Purrfect Companions - Cats.

 Cats were first domesticated by humans around 5,000 years ago and were used to help protect farmers' crops from mice & other rodents.

-It is good for your health to keep a cat.
 It has been scientifically shown that keeping a cat is likely to reduce the stress levels of their carers, and this naturally leads to lower blood pressure.
 Cat owners are often found to have an improved immune function and are less prone to depression.
 Some claim that they lead to allergies in children, yet others show that they seem to decrease the possibilities of hypersensitivities and asthma in kids.
 I did not know which one to believe, but I ended up with the opinion that if kids are protected from anything that is not clinically clean, then they may find it difficult to adjust to it when older.

 Each cat will have its own personality, and their own little quirky habits.
 You won’t be bored watching their antics.
 Any cat, young or old is amusing.
 You’ll find it chasing spiders and flies, or following a ray of light across the room or a moving foot under the blanket!
 Put an empty box or a paper bag (not plastic) on the floor, some catnip, scrunched paper, maybe a squeaky toy and appreciate the show.
 Felines are stimulating, fascinating and entertaining to watch at play, and many of them play long and often!
+Even the dog enjoys the show at times.!

 You do not need to walk them, neither are they too bothered if you leave them at home all day on their own, sometimes even longer, as I do from time to time.
 They are independent that way.
 But they are always eager to be with you, to play, to cuddle, or just to follow you around the house.